reneeobringer/WaterConsumptionABM/README.md

 # WaterConsumptionABM

-This is the reposotroty for the data and code associated with an agent-based model (ABM) that models water consumption in Phoenix, Arizona.
+This is the repository for the data and code associated with an agent-based model (ABM) that models water consumption in Phoenix, Arizona.
 The resutls obtained through this work are under review:

 **Add the citation here**